 On average nationally, over 60 percent of the payment stream will reward new practices and enhancements, so it is to your advantage to select all activities that you can comfortably implement.
-The points will be multiplied by the number of acres on which the enhancement is implemented, or in some cases an increment of the enhancement, such as the 25 feet width of additional conservation buffer.
-For a listing of conservation point values available for each enhancement and practice, see the NSAC website.
+Beginning in 2017, payments for your additional conservation activities will be set by payment schedules, the same structure that is used to determine payments within the Environmental Quality Incentives Program (EQIP).
+Payments are determined by cost, foregone income, and the amount of an enhancement that is planned.